antonkvm/sudoku-solver/README.md

 ## A different approach?

 Backtracking is – while definitely effective – a somewhat 'dumb' way of solving a sudoku puzzle, because it's basically just trial and error with some optimizations.
 Because most puzzles are solveable by humans, their solution can be deduced by repeatedly eliminating cell candidates using different techniques (like hidden pairs, pointing pairs, etc) until we find an definite solution for every cell.
-This is a more elegant approach, which is why I think it would be smart to implement these constraint propagation methods for eliminating candidates as a primary solving agent, while demoting the brute-force backtracking appraoch to a fallback method, for when candidate elimination hits a dead end.
+This is a more elegant approach, which is why I think it would be smart to implement these constraint propagation methods for eliminating candidates as a primary solving agent, while demoting the brute-force backtracking appraoch to be a fallback method, for when candidate elimination hits a dead end.

 ## Resources